 But with the constant progression of the specialty coffee industry, a lot of farmers have been experimenting with new ways of cultivating their coffee cherries.
 This has given a new meaning to what single origin means today.

-Where Does Single Origin Coffee Come From
+What Does Single Origin Coffee Mean?

 Single origin coffee can mean a few different things depending on how where your coffee is harvested and produced but can be broken down into the following categories,